What is Drift Current?

 Now you must be thinking that what is the reason for the movement of charge carriers and where it is possible.
-So, don’t worry, this article will help you to clear all your doubts related to drift current.
+So, don’t worry; this post will help you to clear all your doubts related to drift currents.

-Generally, the term drift current is used in reference to electrons and holes in semiconductor materials.
-However, also applies to metals, electrolytes, etc.
+Generally, the term is used in reference to electrons and holes in semiconductor materials.
+However, it also applies to metals, electrolytes, etc.

-We know that semiconductor is a type of crystalline solids that possesses conductivity less than conductors but more than insulators.
-Semiconductors are the materials that allow the movement of charge carriers under special circumstances as these are neither good conductors nor good insulators.
+We know that a semiconductor is a type of crystalline solid that possesses conductivity less than conductors but more than insulators.
+Semiconductors are the materials that allow the movement of charge carriers under special circumstances, as these are neither good conductors nor good insulators.

-In the case of semiconductors it is generally said that with the rise in temperature, its resistance falls down.
+In the case of semiconductors, it is generally said that with the rise in temperature, their resistance falls down.

-So, drift current is the outcome of the movement of these charge carriers within the semiconductors.
+So, it is the outcome of the movement of these charge carriers within the semiconductors.

-The term drift velocity is used in reference to drift current.
-Till now you all must be familiar with the fact that movement of charges within the semiconductor material results in drift current.
+The term ‘drift velocity’ is used in reference to drift current.
+Till now, you all must be familiar with the fact that the movement of charges within the semiconductor material results in a drift current.

-We have recently discussed that the semiconductors are the materials that allow conduction at specific conditions.
+We have recently discussed that semiconductors are materials that allow conduction at specific conditions.

-You must note that in the case of n-type semiconductor material, electrons and holes are the majority and minority carriers respectively.
-On the contrary, in the case of p-type semiconductor material, holes are the majority charge carriers while the electrons act as minority charge carriers.
+You must note that in the case of n-type semiconductor material, electrons and holes are the majority and minority carriers, respectively.
+On the contrary, in the case of p-type semiconductor material, holes are the majority charge carriers, while electrons act as minority charge carriers.

 So, as it is clear from the figure shown above that a battery is connected across the material.
 This battery generates an electric field.

 It is known to us that charges of the same polarity repel while the charges of opposite polarity attract each other.
-So, the electrons of the n-type material i.e., the majority charge carriers get attracted towards the positive terminal of the battery.
-At the same time, the holes i.e., the minority charge carriers drift towards the negative terminal of the battery.
+So, the electrons of the n-type material, i.e., the majority of charge carriers, get attracted towards the positive terminal of the battery.
+At the same time, the holes, i.e., the minority charge carriers, drift towards the negative terminal of the battery.

-This simply means that the externally applied potential causes the generation of the electric field which results in drift current.
+This simply means that the externally applied potential causes the generation of the electric field, which results in a drift current.

 Derivation for Drift Current Density

-Consider the drift velocity of electrons is given as:
+Consider the drift velocity of electrons given as: